AlvesDario/Pi-BCME/README.md

-# Pi-ACME
+# Pi-BCME

 ## About

-PI-ACME is the fourth semester's interdisciplinary project of the Analysis and Systems Development from Fatec-Indaiatuba.
+PI-BCME is the fourth semester's interdisciplinary project of the Analysis and Systems Development from Fatec-Indaiatuba.
 The goal of this project is to build a web application for a car rental company.

 ## What's already done